vipul-8840/Striver_SDE_Sheet/README.md

 - `Duplicate.cpp`: Contains the implementation of the `findDuplicate` function which finds the duplicate number in an array.
 - `MergeInt.cpp`: Contains the implementation of the `merge` function which merges overlapping intervals.
 - `NextPermutation.cpp`: Contains the implementation of the `nextPermutation` function which generates the next lexicographical permutation of an array.
+- `RepeatMissign.cpp`: Contains the implementation of the function to find the repeating and missing numbers in an array.
+- `MergeSorted.cpp`: Contains the implementation of the `merge` function which merges two sorted arrays.
+- `CountInversion.cpp`: Contains the implementation of the function to count the number of inversions in an array.
 - `db.json`: Contains mock data for the API.

 ## Compilation and Execution